tilt-dev/api.tilt.dev/docs/kubernetes/live-update-v1alpha1.md

     Paths are specified relative to the the BasePath of the LiveUpdate.

-- **fileWatchNames** ([]string)

-  Names of ileWatch objects to watch for a list of files that have recently been updated.

-  Every live update must be associated with at least one FileWatch object to trigger the update.
-Usually, Tilt structures it so that there's a FileWatch for each image we depend on.

 - **restart** (string)

   Specifies whether Tilt should try to natively restart the container in-place after syncs and execs.